jburguete/mpcotool/README.md

 * The syntax of the program to evaluate the objetive function has to be (where the first data in the results file has to be the objective function value):
 > $ ./evaluator_name simulated_file data_file results_file

+* On UNIX type systems the GUI application can be open doing on a terminal:
+> $ ./calibrator

 INPUT FILE FORMAT
 -----------------